-They Say It’s Your Birthday celebrates an artist’s special day with other people singing his or her songs.
-Let others do the work for a while.
+They Say It’s Your Birthday celebrates an artist’s special day with covers of his or her songs.
+Let someone else do the work for a while.
 Happy birthday!

 Yesterday, as he was serenaded with a “Happy Birthday” song, Pharrell Williams turned 47 and clapped along, feeling like a room without a roof (or so I imagine).

 Williams wears many hats (both literally and figuratively); he’s a songwriter, a record producer, a singer, a rapper, and even a fashion designer.
 His longest-running collaboration is with Chad Hugo, whom he met in middle school.
 The two were even childhood friends with Timbaland.
 (That will become relevant in other posts coming to Cover Me later this week.)
 Hugo and Williams formed the production team The Neptunes in 1994 and are still working together today.
 The duo were signed after a high-school talent show: the American dream!Continue reading »

 In 2019, Cover Me wrote about more new covers than in any year in our 12-year history.
 I know; I checked the numbers.
 Our News team wrote amazing stand-alone stories on sometimes tight deadlines, adding context and research beyond “here’s a new cover” quickie.
 Plus, we rounded the best of the best into monthly 30+ lists, and added even more for supporters of our new Patreon.
 Even our Features team, who ostensibly couldn’t care less whether a cover came out last month or last century, seemed to be constantly finding new things to slip into their deep dives.